soaringjerry/glowtype/docs/SECURITY.md

 2. A QR code will be displayed

 **Step 3: Scan QR Code**
-1. Open your authenticator app (Google Authenticator, Microsoft Authenticator, Authy, etc.)
+1. Open your authenticator app (Google Authenticator, Authy, 1Password, etc. - avoid Microsoft Authenticator; it does not support SHA-256 TOTP)
 2. Scan the QR code or manually enter the secret key
 3. The app will start generating 6-digit codes